Hexafoil: Thunder wheel

-Garshol (2021) suggests that the rosette is actually a wheel with spokes, and that it originally signified the Proto-Indo-European thunder god Perkwunos, later becoming associated with his various incarnations, such as Perun, Tarḫunz, Taranis, Thor and Jupiter.
+Garshol (2021) suggests that the rosette is actually a wheel with spokes, and that it originally signified the Proto-Indo-European thunder god Perkwunos, later becoming associated with his various incarnations, such as Perun, Tarḫunz, Taranis, Thor, and Jupiter.
 The Russian and Ukrainian names of the symbol, as well as other more involved arguments, are given as rationale.

 Alternate symbol

 The name hexafoil is sometimes also used to refer to a different geometric design that is used as a traditional element of Gothic architecture, created by overlapping six circular arcs to form a flower-like image.
 The hexafoil design is modeled after the six petal lily, for its symbolism of purity and relation to the Trinity.
 The hexafoil form is created from a series of compound units, and exists as a more complex variation of the same extruded figure.
 Other forms similar to the hexafoil include the trefoil, quatrefoil, and cinquefoil.

 The other hexafoil design is implemented in various Gothic buildings constructed in the 12th through 16th century.
-The traditional design is used in cloisters, triforiums and stained glass windows of famous buildings such as Notre-Dame, Salisbury Cathedral, and Regensburg Cathedral.
+The traditional design is used in cloisters, triforiums, and stained glass windows of famous buildings such as Notre-Dame, Salisbury Cathedral, and Regensburg Cathedral.
 Stone cut-out hexafoils are displayed in a plate tracery style in the Salisbury Cathedral, creating a pattern along the triforium.

-It can also be see as a framing design in Bible moralisée.
-They are often rendered in red, blue, gold or vibrant orange and surround biblical scenes in the bible.
+It can also be seen as a framing design in Bible moralisée.
+They are often rendered in red, blue, gold, or vibrant orange and surround biblical scenes in the bible.
 The hexafoil style of framing was often used in conjunction with architectural framing to provide the text with more depth, creativity, invention, and volume.
 Old Testament illustrations were surrounded by hexafoil frames while moralization depictions favored architectural frames.